 We offer a unique Primary General School Direct Teacher Training programme for graduates, in partnership with Liverpool John Moores University.
 Trainee teachers are treated as professionals who are part of the school team.
 Your ITT Mentor/Professional Mentor in both your 'home' and 'away' school will support your development in school.

 The taught element of our School Direct programme at North West Learning Partnership will be delivered by outstanding and specialised trainers from our Teaching School partnership – Head teachers, Specialist Leaders in Education, experienced consultants and outstanding practitioners who are still involved in teaching.
-The majority of the training sessions delivered by North West Learning Partnership take place in our Strategic Partner schools.
-The Primary PGCE taught at LJMU begins with a Summer School at the University, in the final week of August.
+The majority of the training sessions delivered by North West Learning Partnership take place in our Strategic Partner schools. and the Primary PGCE is taught at LJMU.
 Trainee teachers will spend some days training with both NWLP and LJMU.
 However, they continue to spend time in school throughout the whole programme.

 The Primary programme will focus predominantly on developing your subject knowledge and subject pedagogy in all primary curriculum subjects, so that you have the knowledge, understanding and skills needed to become a confident teacher of the 5-11 age range.
 In addition, training sessions will develop your confidence in a range of relevant issues; classroom and behaviour management; meeting individual needs and inclusion; planning and assessment etc. There is a strong emphasis on social justice issues in education and on mental health and well-being.
 We want you to develop into an inclusive and reflective teacher, with the skills, energy and resilience needed to make a real difference in schools.